AntonioK180/SmartParno/README.md

 -

 ## Technical details
 SmartParno is a two-part project: a physical device and a mobile application.
 The device uses a NodeMCU ESP8266 to connect to the local network and communicate with the application via Wi-Fi.
-For physically turingn ON and OFF the _parno_,  we use a custom-made mechanism and a 3-6V DC motor with a gearbox for increased torque.
+For physically turning ON and OFF the _parno_,  we use a custom-made mechanism and a 3-6V DC motor with a gearbox for increased torque.
 The motor is controlled by the ESP via an L293D shield.
 Everything is powered by a 5V battery pack.

 Links to datasheets:
 1) NodeMCU ESP8266 - https://components101.com/development-boards/nodemcu-esp8266-pinout-features-and-datasheet